williamsca/bargaining-upzone/paper/slides.md

 ---
 # Discussion
-- Reform imposed large **transaction costs** on rezonings (legal uncertainty or "stochastic court enforcement")
+- Reform imposed large **transaction costs** on rezonings due to legal uncertainty
 - Municipalities respond by halting residential rezonings in 2017
 - Some recovery in 2018, possibly related to municipal relationships with developers (in repeated game, developer unlikely to defect) or more legal clarity